HomeLatest NewsGovTechIndia eyes big pie of $1.5 trillion global semiconductor market in post-pandemic alignment

 “We are also aiming to become a $1 trillion digital economy, which will generate new jobs, entrepreneurs, and investments,” Chandrasekhar said, adding that following the Covid-19 pandemic, the world’s behaviour had shifted, with countries seeking a trusted partner in electronics and digital solutions, which India could provide.

-On security and concerns, the minister said “We want the Internet to be open and uncontrolled by large technology companies, as well as safe and trustworthy for all users, with intermediaries held accountable.”
+On and privacy concerns, the minister said “We want the Internet to be open and uncontrolled by large technology companies, as well as safe and trustworthy for all users, with intermediaries held accountable.”

 Advertisement